dabblelab/twilio-datastore/readme.md

 Twilio Autopilot Datastore
 ================
-A module which stores the twilio autopilot data into the mongodb database.
-We can perform all MongoDB operations on following define methods.
+A module which stores twilio autopilot data into the mongodb database.
+It performs all MongoDB operations on the methode define below.

 # Requirements

-## Install the twilio-datastore
+## Install twilio-datastore

 ```
 $ npm install @dabblelab/twilio-datastore